 Getting Help on Playa

-When a suspected sexual assault is reported in Black Rock City, our Emergency Services Department (ESD) provides support to the individual, including deploying a sexual assault support team if appropriate.
-If sexualt assault is confirmed, ESD also provides transportation to and from Reno for a forensic examination with the Reno Sexual Assault Response Team and meets at a designated facility for the exam.
+When a suspected sexual assault is reported in Black Rock City, our Emergency Services Department (ESD) provides support to the individual, including deploying a survivor advocacy team.
+ESD also provides transportation to and from Reno for a forensic examination with the Reno Sexual Assault Response Team.
 ESD then follows up with the individual post-event with referrals to local support and counseling services.

 If you witness or experience sexual misconduct on playa, know that you are not expected to handle the situation alone.
 Our community is supported by qualified people who can help you:

 1) Black Rock Rangers.
 Black Rock Rangers, dressed in khaki, have radios and can quickly call for help from ESD and law enforcement.
-Rangers go through rigorous training, know which processes to set in motion, and will stay with you and/or the survivor until additional help arrives.
+Rangers are participants who volunteer a portion of their time at Burning Man in service of the safety and well-being of the Burning Man community.
+They are well-trained in the processes to set in motion, and will stay with you and/or the survivor until additional help arrives.
 Rangers can be found at Ranger Headquarters on Esplanade and 5:45, at the Ranger Outposts at 3:00 & C and 9:00 & C, at the Man, at the Temple, and on patrol all across Black Rock City and in Gerlach.

 To reach CIT on the playa, contact any Black Rock Ranger or walk in to one of the medical stations (addresses above) and let them know you want to report a sexual assault, domestic violence or mental health issue.
 They will contact the CIT team, who will provide a safe environment for the affected participant.